turingschool-projects/kwk-level3-swift/sessions/dictionaries_lab.markdown

 ### Getting Started

-* On your laptop, find the Xcode application by typing `cmd + space`, typing in `xcode`, then press return
+* On your laptop, start the Xcode application by pressing `cmd + space` to bring up the spotlight window, typing in `xcode`, and then pressing return
 * Click `Get started with a playground`
 * Select 'blank', then click the blue `Next` in the bottom right corner
 * You will be prompted to save this file.
 The default name is `MyPlayground` - let's change that to "Dictionaries", then click the blue `Create` button in the bottom right corner

 ### Dictionaries

 Dictionaries, like arrays, hold many pieces of data, which is necessary for us to have.
 Some data doesn't need to be ordered; rather associated with a title.
 In this case, it's best to use dictionaries.
 If you are going shopping and need 4 avocados and 2 jars of salsa, would you write 'avocado, avocado, avocado, avocado, salsa, salsa'?
 Or would you write something like 'Avocado - 4, Salsa - 2'?
 I would go with the second option.
 That's an example of an associative relationship.
-The order of avocados/salsa doesn't matter, as long as I get 4 avocados and 2 jars of salsa.
+We don't care if we buy avocados first or salsa first, as long as we get 4 avocados and 2 jars of salsa.

 #### Expected